JacekSklod/archiver-fltk/README.md

 After successful extraction files list will be cleaned, but not the password, so if password is the same for a few archives no need to enter it again and again.

 When application starts, it creates config file in user home `/.config` directory.
 File name is `fltk-archiver.conf`.
 It has explanation inside.

+If you like this application, please consider support farther development.